pastelcolors/ai-scamper/README.md

    ```

 3. Set up environment variables
-   Create a `.env` file in the root directory and add your OpenAI API key:
+   Create a `.env` file in the root directory and add your Anthropic API key:
    ```
    ANTHROPIC_API_KEY=your_api_key_here
    ```